 Does Dr. Brunner “contract” with insurance companies?
 No. Because we are such a small office, we are unable to have someone to deal with insurance as their only job, which is what accepting insurance requires.
 Clients are expected to pay Dr. Brunner’s out-of-pocket rate (which is the going rate of someone of his education and experience) at each time of service, unless alternative arrangements have been made.
-In other words, we do NOT accept copays.
+We do NOT accept copays.

 Why can’t Dr. Brunner submit his bill to my insurance company?
-In order to maintain the high quality you want, I have been unable to contract with insurance companies because they try to dictate what needs to be done without any expertise going into the decision.
-This, in turn, gives you low quality standard of care.
-Rather, I mold my work around your EXACT needs, based on his experience an expertise.
+In order to maintain the high-quality you deserve, Dr. Brunner has been unable to contract with insurance companies because they try dictate to practitioners what needs to be done without any expertise going into the decision.
+This, in turn, gives you low-quality standard of care.
+Rather, Dr. Brunner molds his work around your EXACT needs, based on his experience an expertise.

-How can you find out how much your insurance company will reimburse you?
+How can I find out how much my insurance company will reimburse me?
 Call your insurance company, and if necessary, you can ask to speak to the regional representative for the area you live in.
 You can ask the insurance company to clarify how much they will reimburse you for each appointment you have with Dr. Brunner.
 The professional activity code Dr. Brunner would use for the first (intake) meeting is typically 90791 and for the regular therapy meetings is 90837.
 If you are seeking assessment, the code is 96101.
 These codes may change over time, so reconfirm this with our office.
 We have over 15 years experience helping people receive reimbursement successfully!

 Once you give them those codes, they will typically say “we will pay 50% of the ‘usual and allowable amount’”.
 You will need to ask them what the usual and allowable amount is, because it is often less than what Dr. Brunner’s charge is.
 To be crystal clear, you could clarify the hourly rate Dr. Brunner charges and then ask the insurance company how much they would reimburse you for each appointment.
 Call our office for his hourly fee.